Best ServiceTitan Alternatives for Field Technicians in 2026

 On review sites such as Capterra and G2, Service Fusion earns solid marks (around 4.3 out of 5 on Capterra).
 Users highlight how easy it is to schedule jobs, dispatch technicians, manage payments and track job histories.
 But reviews also note that inventory tracking, offline mode and deep reporting can be weaker compared to larger platforms.

 Real-world feedback varies.
-For example, one Reddit user noted:
+For example, one Reddit user wrote:

 Pros:

-• Strong fit for companies that use QuickBooks and want better field service workflows
+• Strong fit for companies that rely heavily on QuickBooks

-• Easy-to-understand scheduling, dispatch and job management tools
+• Straightforward scheduling, dispatching, and job management tools

-• Mobile app and office tools are rated positively for usability and deployment
+• Mobile and office tools are generally easy to learn

 Cons:

-• Inventory management and equipment tracking are less developed than in more advanced systems
+• Inventory and equipment tracking are less advanced than larger platforms

-• Reporting and dashboards are limited compared to enterprise tools
+• Reporting and dashboards are limited compared to ERP-backed systems

 5. FieldEdge (Known for HVAC and Plumbing)